oneapi-src/oneDAL/docs/source/onedal/glossary.rst

     Graph
-        An object :math:`G=(V;E)` that consists of two sets, :math:`V` and :math:`E`, where :math:`V` is a finite nonempty set and a finite set :math:`E`, may be empty, but otherwise its elements are two-element subsets of :math:`V`.
+        An object :math:`G=(V;E)` that consists of two sets, :math:`V` and :math:`E`, where :math:`V` is a finite nonempty set, :math:`E` is a finite set that may be empty, and the elements of :math:`E` are two-element subsets of :math:`V`.
         :math:`V` is set of vertices, :math:`E` is set of edges [Gross2014]_.

     Self-loop